Table of Contents

 For Emergency Use Authorization Only

 Because these types of tests are for Emergency Use Authorization only, this means that they are not meant to be sold to the general public for At-Home use.
-See the FDA Fact Sheet for (There are Viral Test that can be purchased for home use by the general public – specimen will need to be sent to a lab to verify results)

 We’re Here to Help!

-We also provide the nation’s most affordable Drug Testing Supplies, including Drug Testing Cups and Strips both for personal, and medical use.
+12 Panel Now provide the nation’s most affordable Drug Testing Supplies, including Drug Testing Cups and Strips both for personal, and medical use.
 Our selection of Urine Drug Testing cups is one of the nations most affordable and reliable.
 Urine Drug Tests only take minutes to perform and evaluate.